FLSA STATUS: Non-Exempt

 • Convey excellent oral and written communication

 • Work effectively under stress

 • Maintain confidentiality

 EDUCATION and/or EXPERIENCE

-Completion of a Bachelor’s Degree in Urban Planning, Public Administration or closely related field and three years’ experience in zoning administration or planning work; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of a Bachelor’s Degree in Urban Planning, Public Administration or closely related field and one year experience in zoning administration or planning work; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.